chrisspruck/github-project-sandbox/.github/pr-template-example.md

 _Only check items that are applicable.
 Please delete options that are not relevant._

 ## General
-- [ ] Are there appropriate unit tests (new or modified) for the proposed changes?
+- [ ] Are there appropriate tests (new or modified) for the proposed changes?
 - [ ] For new SQL (other than schema modifications), has performance been considered and/or tested, was an EXPLAIN plan run, was the change discussed with others, etc.?
 - [ ] Is additional logging or monitoring advisable (activity_log db entries, CloudWatch metrics, etc.)?
-- [ ] Are there any infrastructure changes needed or other implications to make people aware of?
+- [ ] Are there any infrastructure changes needed or other infrastructure implications to make people aware of?
 - [ ] Does this change require a documentation update (API or other)?

 ## Security and Privacy Considerations